philadams-zz/philadams.net/content/pages/quotes.md

 > Language always gives us away. _George Carlin_

 -
+> It's kind of fun to do the impossible. _Walt Disney_

+-
 > It is much easier to be critical than to be correct. _Benjamin
 > Disraeli, 01/24/1860_

 -
 > Our strength grows out of our weakness.
 Not until we are pricked
-> andstung and sorely shot at, awakens the indignation which arms itself
+> and stung and sorely shot at, awakens the indignation which arms itself
-> withsecret forces.
+> with secret forces.
 A great man is always willing to be little.
 Whilst
-> hesits on the cushion of advantages, he goes to sleep.
+> he sits on the cushion of advantages, he goes to sleep.
 When he is
 > pushed, tormented, defeated, he has a chance to learn something; he
 > has been put on his wits, on his manhood; he has gained facts; learns
 > his ignorance; is cured of the insanity of conceit; has got moderation